-Malaysia schoolboy 'beaten by warden' risks losing arm - BBC News
+Beaten Malaysian schoolboy dies

-Malaysia schoolboy 'beaten by warden' risks losing arm
+Malaysia schoolboy 'beaten by warden' dies in hospital

-A Malaysian schoolboy whose legs were amputated after allegedly being beaten by a staff member may also lose his arm, doctors have warned.
+A Malaysian schoolboy whose legs were amputated after allegedly being beaten by a staff member has died in hospital, local media report.

-The 11-year-old was attacked in March by the assistant warden at a private Islamic school, media reports say.
+The 11-year-old boy was among children beaten with a water hose by the assistant warden at a private Islamic school in Johor state, police say.

 Excerpts from the boy's diary, published in Malaysian media, appear to describe systematic abuse.